VectorInstitute/usa-npn-mcp-server/README.md

 - `observation-comment` - Fetches observation comments based on observation_id.
 - `mapping` - Maps site phenometrics onto a map of the USA with optional colour labelling.
 - `check-reference-material` - Checks database containing NPN API reference material using a generated sql query.

+### Available MCP Prompts

+- `map_data` - Structured workflow for working interactively with user to query site phenometrics and map the results, initialized with start-date and end-date.

 #